-Meet Your Instructor Usman Mir - XR Developer and Lead Instructor
+Meet Your Instructor: Usman Mir - XR Developer, Gamer and Unity Certified Instructor

 April 25 2022

-Ozzy specializes in Rapid Prototyping, Mobile and XR Development.
-Ozzy has over 15 years of Unity3D and programming experience.
+Ozzy specializes in Rapid Prototyping, Mobile and XR Development and has over 15 years of Unity3D and programming experience.

-Ozzy has always been passionate about XR, and into Unity game development at an early age!
+He has always been passionate about XR, and game development at an early age!
 Learn more about why Ozzy loves his work and how he can help you get just as excited about the XR and Unity.

 Check the full interview below or if you prefer, read the summarized answers below.